sukumo28/vscode-audio-preview/README.md

     // When set to true, you can play the audio with the space key "enableSpacekeyPlay": true,

     /*
     Choose whether the audio will automatically play when you seek a new position.
-    true: plays on seeking, false: does not play on seeking
+    true: plays on seeking
+    false: does not start playing on seeking, but resume playing from input time when audio is already playing
     default: true
     */
     "enableSeekToPlay": true,